 - The Bate Collection of Musical Instruments celebrates the development of musical instruments in the western classical tradition from the medieval period to the present.

 - The University of Oxford Botanic Garden is the oldest botanic garden in Britain.
 It contains the most compact yet diverse collection of plants in the world.
-Admission free with University card.

 - The Harcourt Arboretum is an informal garden, where the public can enjoy walks and riding their bicycles.
 It is six miles south of Oxford and forms an integral part of the Botanic Garden’s plant collection.
-Parking charge.

 - The Christ Church Picture Gallery houses an important collection of Old Master paintings and almost 2,000 drawings in a gallery of considerable architectural interest.
-Admission free with University card.

 - Modern Art Oxford is the largest collection of modern and contemporary art in the Southeast region of Britain.
 Admission free.